Whether it is the raw leaves, the stalks, or in a jam or pie, can dogs eat rhubarb? Or is it poisonous? Read this guide to find out.

 The leaves are very unsafe for dogs, but can dogs eat rhubarb green stalks?

 The stalks are not as dangerous to dogs as the leaves, but they still have calcium oxalates in them.
-What happens when you dog eats the soluble calcium oxalates is is binds with your dog’s calcium and causes their calcium levels to drop.
+What happens when you dog eats the soluble calcium oxalates is is binds with your dog’s calcium and cause their calcium levels to experience a sudden drop.

 This is why in rare cases some dogs experience acute renal failure.

-To be safe, keep your dog away from rhubarb plants as much as you can.
+To be safe, keep your furry friend away from rhubarb plants as much as you can.
 Even a small amount is dangerous for them.

 Can Dogs Eat Rhubarb After It Flowers

 Dogs should not eat rhubarb after it flowers.
-Even after it goes to seed, it still has the harmful soluble oxalate salts that can cause harm to their little bodies.
+Even after these garden plants go to seed, it still has the harmful soluble oxalate salts that can cause harm to their little bodies.
 Do not let your dogs eat raw rhubarb in any form.

 Can Dogs Eat Rhubarb Cooked